 The TIME MACHINE is unlike any other sports timer on the market.
-It is sophisticated enough to handle every type of racing event: from neighborhood fun-runs to The New York City Marathon to the America's Cup to the Hawaii Marathon.
+It is sophisticated enough to handle every type of racing event: from school track meets to neighborhood fun-runs to The New York City Marathon to the America's Cup to the Hawaii Marathon.
 It's tougher and faster than any other timer, yet it's as easy to use as a calculator.

 What is the TIME MACHINE ?